 I’ve been with the Canberra Organic Growers society for many years, and one of the things that we found was that people don’t know and want to know a lot more about gardening, because we had allotment gardens we used to manage, so that’s how we got started running courses, running workshops and things.
 It just grew from there.

-You teach ‘Balcony and Courtyard Gardening’.
-Do you have a hot tip for successfully growing plants in pots?
+You teach many of Short Courses by CIT Solutions’ gardening courses.
+Do you have a hot tip for successfully growing plants, particularly in pots?

 I’ve noticed since moving to pots that even when the weather is mild they do dry out a lot faster, do you have to keep a really close eye on them?